Uinta Mountains

-The Uinta Mountains (/juːˈɪntə/ yoo-IN-tə) are an east-west trending chain of mountains in northeastern Utah extending a short distance into northwest Colorado and slightly into southwestern Wyoming in the United States.
+The Uinta Mountains (/juːˈɪntə/ yoo-IN-tə) are an east-west trending mountain range in northeastern Utah extending a short distance into northwest Colorado and slightly into southwestern Wyoming in the United States.
 As a subrange of the Rocky Mountains, they are unusual for being the highest range in the contiguous United States running east to west, and lie approximately 100 mi east of Salt Lake City.
 The range has peaks ranging from 11000 to 13528 ft, with the highest point being Kings Peak, also the highest point in Utah.
 The Mirror Lake Highway crosses the western half of the Uintas on its way to Wyoming.
-Utah state highway 44 crosses the east end of the Uintas between Vernal UT and Manila UT.
+Utah State Route 44 crosses the east end of the Uintas between Vernal and Manila.

 Etymology

 The name "Uinta" derives from the Ute word Yoov-we-teuh, meaning "pine forest" or "pine tree".